 Summary of new social features in SharePoint 2013 before migrating

-Recently, I’ve written an eBook showcasing 111 Hot new features in SharePoint 2013 with short descriptions and organized by categories.
-There, I mention some new social features in SharePoint 2013.
+Recently, I’ve written an article on what it takes to migrate from SharePoint on-prem 2010 to Office 365 with short descriptions and organized by categories.
 Let’s see them again quickly:

 Mentions, Hashtags, Follows and Likes